flexion/ef-cms/docs/entities/entity-validation.md

   - Difficulty in knowing if your validation changes break existing data?

 # 1. Proactive Detection
-## Generate a fingerprint of validation rules.
+## (Yes) Generate a fingerprint of validation rules.
 Run validation when fingerprint changes.
  Strategy: Have a script which can scan a directory looking for entities, when an entity is found generate a hash of its validation rules and compare it with its previous validation rules hash, if a difference is detected in validation rules then run validation on all entities of that type in the DB.
 Fail the pipeline if validation does not pass.

 Pros